alecramsay/pg/docs/index.markdown

 2. Redistricting a state involves inherent tradeoffs that can be *a priori* revealed by comparing policy-maximizing maps to the baseline districts.

 The specifics of our heuristic approach to generating baseline districts are *not* the main contribution of this study.
-Neither are the specific baseline maps we generated, though we think they are good proxies for the lowest energy maps for states and interesting in their own right.
+Neither are the specific baseline maps I generated, though I think they are good proxies for the lowest energy maps for states and interesting in their own right.
 If someone else can find a lower energy map for a state that meets the definitional constraints of a baseline map, great: it should be considered the baseline instead.[^3]

-One could use the same technique to analyze state legislative redistricting, though we haven't done that yet.
+One could use the same technique to analyze state legislative redistricting, though I haven't done that yet.

 ## Acknowledgements